Remembrance

 holiday are very much the same as those celebrated

-The date for Canada's Thanksgiving is the second
+in the United States.
+The USA celebrates Thanksgiving on the fourth Thursday in November however the date for Canada's Thanksgiving is the second

-Monday in October to fit the harvest calendar of
+Monday in October to align with the harvest calendar of

 Remembrance